Case Studies - Our People

 I’m passionate about Cancer Research, in particular how the changes in human genomes drive cancer.
 We still have so much to learn – for example only 2% of the human genome is made up of protein coding genes; examining the role the other 98% plays, may help us improve our understanding of this disease.

-My role as a computational biologist are to help drive the discovery of new oncology targets by utilising the plethora of large scale cancer genome data available publicly and in-house, and working with our talented biologists and chemists to facilitate the development of our existing portfolio of projects.
+My role as a computational biologist are to help drive the discovery of new oncology targets by utilizing the plethora of large scale cancer genome data available publicly and in-house, and working with our talented biologists and chemists to facilitate the development of our existing portfolio of projects.

 Computational chemistry is a broad field, reflected by the wide range of data that can be employed.
 A 3D crystal structure of the protein target is ideal, allowing for the use of methods such as docking, in which prospective compounds are placed in the active site in various orientations and conformations, where they are ranked using an energy function.
 If a crystal structure is not available, it may be possible to construct a model based on a similar protein and use it in the same manner.
-Alternatively, there are many approaches that do not require a protein structure; a lot can be learnt from analysing the preferred conformations of a molecule, for example, and the smaller system size allows for the use of more complex quantum mechanical calculations to enhance accuracy.
+Alternatively, there are many approaches that do not require a protein structure; a lot can be learnt from analyzing the preferred conformations of a molecule, for example, and the smaller system size allows for the use of more complex quantum mechanical calculations to enhance accuracy.
 If a sufficient quantity of assay data is available, a statistical model can be created that relates molecular features and/or properties to experimental data and used to predict results for novel compounds.

 I joined the group shortly after finishing my PhD as I wanted to further develop my strong interests in drug discovery and translational cancer research.
 I believe Almac Discovery is the right company in which to achieve that.
 I was looking for a place where the research I love doing has a clear goal and results in a real medical application, where I can be surrounded by knowledgeable and experienced scientists, passionate about their work.Click to Read More